maping/java-maven-calculator-web-app/README.md

 mvn cargo:run
 ```
 ## Run Performance Test with JMeter
-You need install Jmeter first, and make sure Tomcat 8x is runing.
+You need install Jmeter first, and make sure your Tomcat 8x is runing.
 ```shell
 mvn clean verify
 ```